mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 `"width"` and `"height"` just determine the size of the target in pixels, by default the width and height will be the same as the screen's resolution

+`"persistent"` forces the target to be kept across frames, which will otherwise only happen under [specific circumstances](https://discord.com/channels/237199950235041794/823191668064911410/1325873027266646038) (link to shaderLABS discord)

+`"clear_color"` is the default color of the target, it can either be an integer ARGB value, or a float array [R, G, B, A]. this and `"persistent"` were added in [25w16a](https://www.minecraft.net/en-us/article/minecraft-snapshot-25w16a), luminance backports them

 ### Luminance Specific target stuff

-`"persistent"` is unique to Luminance and forces the target to be kept across frames, which will otherwise only happen under [specific circumstances](https://discord.com/channels/237199950235041794/823191668064911410/1325873027266646038) (link to shaderLABS discord)

 Luminance also allows for the width and height to be set based on a calculation, like this: